Bougainville | 2019

 On December 13th, 2019 the result of a referendum on independence for the Autonomous Region of Bougainville (Bougainville) took a step forward in their bid for regained independence.
 A referendum was held to try and break the political deadlock over the territories status, the result of which was 98% elected in favour of independence.
-Historically, the geography, the cultural diversity, the influence of European intervention and huge natural wealth from the Panguna Gold and Copper mine have caused problems for the island and its population.
+Historically, the geography, the cultural diversity, European colonial interference and huge natural wealth from the Panguna Gold and Copper mine have caused problems for the island and its population.
 Of those that I spoke to, this felt like a historic moment to take control of their islands future.

 Bougainville in Melanesia is the largest of the Solomon Islands archipelago.
 Nestled to the north, it is an unforgiving land of volcanoes, earthquakes, mud slides, razor sharp valleys and thick jungle; an island divided across many lines, making travel and integration difficult.

 As a result of British intervention in the 1900’s Bougainville became part of Papua New Guinea (PNG).
 A strange twist of fate given the island’s proximity to the Solomon Islands and their ethnic and cultural similarities.
 The population speak multiple distinct languages and is comprised of many ethnological groups, all existing on a landmass roughly the same size as Cypress.
-Of the 250,000 inhabitants no one native language is spoken by more than 20% of the population and the languages are so different, communication can be a struggle.
+Of the 250,000 inhabitants not one dialect is spoken by more than 20% of the population, they also differ enough to make communication a struggle.

 The uprising lasted a decade, claimed at least 15,000 lives and led to the resignation of the Prime Minister after he was caught funding a South African lead mercenary operation designed to quash the uprising.
 The result was the closing of the mine, a UN peacekeeping intervention and an agreement from the national government to hold a referendum on independence.